davidtwco/rfcs/text/0000-build-std.md

 ## Why prevent rustc from loading root dependencies from the sysroot?
 [why-prevent-rustc-from-loading-root-dependencies-from-the-sysroot]: #why-prevent-rustc-from-loading-root-dependencies-from-the-sysroot

-When standard library dependencies are explicitly passed to rustc, there is no need to load root dependencies from the sysroot, which could be a source of bugs.
+Loading root dependencies from the sysroot could be a source of bugs, which is prevented by always passing standard library dependencies explicitly to rustc.

 For example, if a crate depends only on `core` which is built with a customised profile, then a user could still write `extern crate alloc` and accidentally